-As office designers, we must strive to incorporate as much natural light as possible into the workplace, and while this can be a complex task, depending on the building and space in question, we can endeavor to implement simple improvements such as:
+As office designers, we must strive to incorporate as much natural light as possible into the workplace, and while this can be a complex task, depending on the building and space in question, we can endeavour to implement simple improvements such as:

 - Positioning workspaces and key areas close to windows and natural light is critical – don’t position spaces not used regularly in positions of optimum light.